NILP's Education Division

 We are a qualified team of professionals who are persons with disabilities and/or have many years of training and consulting experience in the disability community.
 Our combination of lived experience and technical expertise in disability education and compliance with the Americans With Disabilities Act (ADA) can help your organization deliver quality and culturally competent services.

-- Provide Continuing Education Credits (CEU’s) to nurses and social workers.
+- Continuing Education Credits (CEU’s) to nurses and social workers and Professional Development for all occupations.

 A Sample of Courses